Progress Report

 The town of Menaan nestled in a Roth Roryn valley.

-Stage: Partially released in Dominions of Dust (2022), pending fixes.
+Stage: Released in Dominions of Dust (2022), exterior and interior fixes ongoing.

 Description: Roth Roryn is a rocky, canyon region with plenty of hills that serves as the border between Redoran and Hlaalu lands.
 Largely beset by bandits, there are a few scattered settlements and farms, especially in the relatively lush nortern area where it touches the Inner Sea.
 The centerpiece of the region is Andothren, the largest Dunmer trade port on the Inner Sea and one of the major cities of the Hlaalu.

-Although this area was quite recently released, there remain some issues with the region.
+Although this area was quite recently released and sports a fully custom asset palette, there remain some issues with the region.
 Namely, the exteriors suffer from a 2010-ish proclivity to rely too heavily on rock meshes, rendering the region annoying to traverse and unpleasing to modern sensibilities.
-An exterior overhaul was initiated in 2021 to make better use of terrain and to give the player room to breathe; however, it was forced to pause prematurely in order to give our quest developers a stable base to work off of.
+An exterior overhaul was initiated in 2021 to make better use of terrain and to give the player room to breathe; however, it was forced to pause prematurely in order to give our quest developers a stable base to work off of, and only restarted after Dominions was released.
 Like in Armun Ashlands, many of the interiors, too, suffer from late-00’s stylistic issues and require overhaul.
-All of these fixes are currently planned for after Narsis District is finished.
+This overhaul was started in 2023 and is ongoing, though at a very slow rate given the low priority.
+It is expected to be releaesed together with Wealth Beyond Measure, the final of our Hlaalu-focused expansions.

 Velothi Mountains